Gluten free Thanksgiving recipes

-2020 update.
-From side dishes to appetizers to desserts, these gluten free Thanksgiving recipes will entice any eater, whether or not she or he can eat gluten.
+From side dishes to appetizers to desserts, these gluten free Thanksgiving recipes will entice ALL eaters, whether or not they can eat gluten.
 In fact, these are some of our very favorite holiday recipes, and, drum-roll please (!), most of them can be prepped ahead.
 But don't wait until November to make them.
 These recipes are just as delicious on a weeknight table as they are on a holiday spread.